Budapestby VisitCity Guides

 Emergency services in Budapest provide 24/7 response through the universal 112 number

-When crisis strikes, every second counts.
-Save these numbers to your phone immediately or keep a written copy in your wallet.
-These contacts serve as your lifeline to help anywhere in Budapest.
+When something bad happens, every second matters.
+Save these numbers to your phone right now or write them down and keep them in your wallet.
+These contacts are your lifeline to get help anywhere in Budapest.

 ServicePhone NumberWhen to Call